vanessaconti/captains-log-react/README.md

   - daysSinceLastCrisis (number)
   - submit (submit)

+### Create
+- Your New form creates a new log

 ### `/logs/edit`

 - Add an edit route
 - Add an edit form that is prefilled with the log to edit

+### Update
+- Your Update form updates a log

+### Delete
+- From the show page, it is possible to delete a log

 ### Add Basic CSS Styling